-This track requires nine courses total; three are required and six are electives that include departmental courses focused on the law, economics, and/or politics (see examples from the list below).
+The LPE track requires nine courses total; three are required and the other six include departmental electives focused on the law, economics and politics (see examples from list below).
 Students in this track are allowed to substitute up to two of the six elective courses with a class taught within the Department of Anthropology but outside the LPE track.
-Students are also allowed to take two cognates as part of their nine departmental courses.
+Students are also allowed to take two cognates.

-Examples of LPE electives are shown below.
-Elective courses are typically taught every other year, although some may be offered annually and others less frequently.
+A few examples of LPE electives are shown below.
+These courses are typically taught every other year, although some may be offered annually and others less frequently.
 A list of pre-approved LPE electives will be published each semester before course enrollment begins.
-When available, pre-approved cognates will also be listed.

 Possible Cognates (2)

-A cognate is a course that the director of undergraduate studies has reviewed and deemed to be relevant to a student's independent work or correspond to a student's course of study (i.e., track).
-LPE students are allowed to take two cognates as part of their six elective courses.
-Appropriate cognates for LPE might include a non-ANT course in Economics or Politics, a regional studies course, and/or a course taken during study abroad.
+LPE students are allowed to take two cognates.
+Appropriate cognates for LPE might include courses taught in the departments of Economics or Politics; a regional studies course; courses taken during study abroad; and/or anthropology courses taught outside the Law, Politics, and Economics track.
 Proposed cognates must be approved by the department.
 Approval prior to enrollment is normally expected, however, retroactive approval is granted when warranted.

 Senior Thesis

-LPE students write a senior thesis on a topic related to law, politics, and/or economics, broadly defined, using a methodological and theoretical approach appropriate to anthropology and approved by a student's senior thesis adviser.
+LPE students must write a senior thesis on a topic related to law, politics and/or economics, broadly defined.
+The methodological and theoretical approach taken must be approved by the student’s senior thesis adviser.
+Ethnographic and/or community-engaged research is strongly encouraged, along with creative modes of data visualization and storytelling.

 Degree at Graduation